countable-web/open-source-corporation/hr/GIT.md

 ## Code Reviews

 For code reviews, you don't have to spend a ton of time.
 Just try to understand what the code is doing, and if it looks right.
 If it's unclear to you, ask in a review comment what it does.
 If you suspect something's wrong or not following our conventions, then comment on that as well.
+If you're not in a rush, wait for your buddies to review before merging.
+Of course, if you're working alone or in a hurry to deploy something, you can merge the PR immediately yourself and respond to comments later.
+The goal is that at least like half of the time, we read each others code when pushing changes.